Enhancing quality of life and building community spirit in Osceola County

 Through the generosity of the community, OCCF currently has more than $9 million in total assets.
 Donors can contribute to existing endowment funds that support a variety of causes, including unrestricted funds that provide flexibility to meet emerging needs.
 Donors can also establish funds to support a field of interest, scholarships, a specific organization, or a range of interests.
 No matter the type or size of your gift, OCCF can help you find a way to impact the community needs that touches your heart.

 Since 1991, OCCF has awarded more than $1 million in grants to nonprofit organizations across Osceola County in the areas of arts and culture, education, environment, health, and social welfare.

 The OCCF board of directors reviews grant applications twice each year and recommends grants.

 Past grant awards have funded library materials, hazardous waste collection, cancer screenings, and outreach programs for at-risk youth.
-In 2017, $194,340 in grants were awarded.
+In 2020, $137,348 in grants have been awarded so far.

 To see a PDF of our latest grants awarded, click here.

 The deadlines to apply for grants are February 1 and September 1.* Apply now using the online grant application.

 The Osceola County Community Foundation Youth Advisory Council (OYAC) also accepts grant applications for projects that enhance the learning experience for youth in Osceola County.
 The application deadline is March 1.*